Livanjoel/obsidian/git version-control/Configs.md

 ```
 git config credential.helper store
 ```
-	this save your credentials localy and dont have to put them every time you push a project Creadentaials are obatained on GitHub via token
+	this save your credentials localy and dont have to put them every time you push a new project Creadentaials are obatained on GitHub via token